xrarch/mintia/README.md

 As with all XR/station projects, the [sdk](http://github.com/xrarch/sdk) should be in a directory `../sdk` relative to this repository.

-Running `make` in this repository should then place an MINTIA distribution image at `build/mintia-XRstation-fre.img`.
+Running `make` in this repository should then place a MINTIA distribution image at `build/mintia-XRstation-fre.img`.
 Windows users should use WSL as Cygwin seems to have problems with the SDK.
 Multi-core builds are encouraged with the `make -jN` argument, where N is the number of cores on your machine.